-We are a Specialty Education (Preschool Emotional Literacy), Public Relations, Advertising/Marketing & Licensing company focused on Early Childhood Development (i.e., preschool through 2nd Grade) and how the professional sports industry can play an important leadership role in a child's educational and emotional development.
+We are a Specialty Education (Preschool Emotional Literacy), Public Relations, Advertising/Marketing & Licensing company focused on Early Childhood Development of Emotional Literacy (i.e., preschool through 2nd Grade) and how Corporate America, the Legal Community, Professional Sports Industry and other industries can play an important leadership role in a child's emotional [literacy] education development.

 - Our Specialty Education focus centers on the very established evidence based research that ties emotional literacy to the long term developmental well-being of all children, and ultimately to adulthood - it is who we are.
 NO other entity has combined the accepted practices of dealing with Emotional Literacy into a complete package that children will enjoy and participate in without urging.
-We've been doing it since 2007 with results.
+We've been doing it since 2007 with results, after spending the previous decade creating the foundational elements.

-- Our Advertising/Marketing focus is our unprecedented method as to how we can create a beneficial approach for children to respond to sports activity while developing their emotional literacy and life-balance (Current Project Focus).
+- Our Advertising/Marketing focus is our unprecedented method as to how we can create a beneficial approach for children to respond to sports activity, technology or the arts while developing their emotional literacy and life-balance.
 Also, how our Patented Learning System can be integrated into almost any major business' A & M campaign, or serve as a stand alone campaign.

 - Our Licensing department allows us to explore and expand into areas of products that provide interactive stimuli for children during their most important developmental years and partnering with others to develop new ways to introduce "EL" to children.